salonig90/Footprint-Count-Using-Face-Recognition/README.md

 ## ⚙️ Methodology

-The project is divided into five main phases:
+The project is divided into 3 main phases:

 ### 1. **Face Detection**
 - The input image is captured via Pi Camera.